open-sdg/open-sdg/docs/translation.md

 There are 4 requirements for adding a new language to the platform

 1. Make sure that the new language is implemented in the [SDG Translations project](https://open-sdg.github.io/sdg-translations).
 If it is not, you can fork that repository and implement the language yourself.
 2. Make sure that translated goal icons have been created.
-These are typically included in the SDG Translations implementation mentioned above.
+These are should be included in the SDG Translations implementation mentioned above.
 3. Add the new language in the 'languages' list in your `_config.yml` file.
 4. Add new subdirectories for the translated goals, indicators, and pages, and populate them with content.
 NOTE: The [open-sdg-site-starter](https://github.com/open-sdg/open-sdg-site-starter) ships with a script to do this for you.